Cancer Therapeutics: From Traditional Drugs to Nanomedicine

 Types of Nanomedicine Experiments

-- Clinical Trials: Controlled studies involving human patients to evaluate the safety and effectiveness of nanomedicines in treating cancer.
+- Clinical Trials: Controlled studies involving human patients evaluate the safety and effectiveness of nanomedicines in treating cancer.

 Data Analysis in Nanomedicine